lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 To keep the scale consistent during training, the reward model is normalized to have mean 0 and variance 1.

 <a name="kl-penalty" />During RL fine-tuning, the policy $$\pi$$, initialized by a pretrained language model $$p$$, is optimized via [PPO]({{ site.baseurl }}{% post_url 2018-04-08-policy-gradient-algorithms %}#ppo) with the above learned reward model.
-To avoid the policy's deviating from its original behavior too much, a **KL penality** is added:
+To avoid the policy's deviating from its original behavior too much, a **KL penalty** is added:

 $$
 R(x, y) = R_\psi(x, y) - \beta\log\frac{\pi(y \vert x)}{p(y \vert x)}
 $$

 If running online data collection, human label collection process is continued during RL fine-tuning and thus the human labelers can review results generated by the latest policy.
 The number of human labels are evenly spread out during the training process.
-Meanwhile the reward model is also retrained periodicially.
-Online data collection turns out to be important for summarization task but not for text continuation task.
+Meanwhile the reward model is also retrained periodically.
+Online data collection turns out to be important for the summarization task but not for the text continuation task.
 In their experiments, jointly training the reward model and the policy with shared parameters did not work well and can lead to overfitting due to the big imbalance between dataset sizes.

 In the following work ([Stiennon et al., 2020](https://arxiv.org/abs/2009.01325)), the human label collection was further simplified to select the best option between a pair of summaries, $$y_b \in\{y_0, y_1\}$$ The reward model loss was updated to optimize the log odds of the selected summary: